eFinder

 “The Lunar Gateway station, largely already built with contractors Northrop Grumman and Vantor, formerly Maxar, was meant to be a space station parked in a lunar orbit”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm Lunar Gateway's construction contractors or original design
+No evidence found in Wikipedia or other sources to confirm or refute the claim about Lunar Gateway's construction contractors or original purpose.

 “Lunar Gateway was designed to serve as both a research platform and a transfer station that astronauts would use to board the moon landers before descending to the lunar surface”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify Lunar Gateway's intended dual role as research platform and transfer station
+No evidence found in Wikipedia or other sources to confirm or refute the claim about Lunar Gateway's dual purpose as research platform and transfer station.

 “Repurposing the craft for a lunar surface base is not simple”

-INSUFFICIENT EVIDENCE — No evidence in archive to assess the feasibility of repurposing Lunar Gateway for a lunar surface base
+No evidence found in Wikipedia or other sources to confirm or refute the claim about challenges in repurposing Lunar Gateway for a lunar surface base.

 “Isaacman said, 'Despite some of the very real hardware and schedule challenges, we can repurpose equipment and international partner commitments to support surface and other program objectives'”